Cirkit Designer Logo

 Pin Configuration and Descriptions

-7 PPS Pulse Per Second output for precise timing synchronization.
+7 PPS Pulse Per Second output for timing

 Usage Instructions

-1. Power Supply: Connect the VCC pin to a regulated 3.3V power source and the GND pin to ground.
+1. Power Supply: Connect the VCC pin to a regulated 3.3V power source and GND to the ground.

-3. Antenna: Attach an external active antenna to the module's antenna connector for optimal signal reception.
+3. Antenna: Attach an external active antenna to the ANT pin for optimal signal reception.

 Important Considerations and Best Practices

-• Power Supply: Use a stable and noise-free power source to prevent interference with the GPS signal.
+• Power Supply: Use a stable and noise-free power source to avoid interference with GNSS signals.

-Below is an example of how to interface the GPS NEO M8L with an Arduino UNO using UART:
+Below is an example of how to interface the GPS NEO M8L with an Arduino UNO using the UART interface:

 #include <SoftwareSerial.h>